-May not provide the all-around detail that some students need to get started.
+May not provide detail some students need.

 For any high school student getting ready to apply to college, taking the SAT is often the most stressful part of the process.
 If you want to lessen your anxiety, preparing for the test in the right way is key, which is why it’s so important to find a good SAT prep book to help with your studying.